 To make the perfect almond milk you need to soak almonds overnight so they become much softer, blend them with water and strain this liquid to get a smooth non-dairy milk.
-Then you can add a pinch of salt and/or sweetener, such as honey, maple or agave syrup.
+Then you can add a pinch of salt and/or your preferred sweetener, such as honey or maple syrup.
 Pour it into a glass bottle, place in the fridge and use it for your morning coffee, porridge, pancake dough and many more recipes.

 - 1 cup of almonds